Estecka/mc-invariable-paintings/README.md

 ### Looting
 This features requires **[Patched](https://modrinth.com/mod/patched)**.

-Filled paintings may be found inside of many naturally generated chests, most suspicious soils, and while fishing. f
+Filled paintings may be found inside of many naturally generated chests, most suspicious soils, and while fishing.
+The loot tables are provided as a built-in datapack, which can be disabled if you wish to.

 ### Crafting (experimental)
 **Crafting of filled paintings is disabled by default,** it is only available as an experiment, and may receive significant changes. **If you enjoy the idea of paintings being rare collectibles, I don't recommend enabling crafting at all,** because it may considerably trivialize the process of completing a collection.
 For this reason, crafting was intentionally designed to feel obscure and a bit expensive.

 There are several built-in datapacks that provide varying degrees of crafting freedom.
 More precise fine-tuning is possible by creating you own datapack.
+See [the wiki](https://github.com/Estecka/mc-invariable-paintings/wiki/Painting-Creation-Recipe) on how the recipe files are formatted.

 #### Generalities
 The cost of crafting Blank paintings was increased to **1 Phantom Membrane**, instead of wool.